UMAprotocol/docs/docs/uma-tokenholders/uma-holders.md

 - Upgrading the core DVM protocol and / or modify DVM parameters
 - Registering and de-registering contract templates
 - Shutting down contract instantiations (in rare circumstances)

+## Voting rebate

+Voting requires a voter to spend gas to commit, reveal their vote and then claim voting rewards.
+Since voting takes place irrelevant to the current gas price, there is a rebate for the gas spent in the voting process.
+The rebate is designed to ensure voter turnout even during high gas fee spikes and make it more attractive for voters with smaller balances to participate.

+The rebate will be sent to voters monthly in $UMA.
+You will be rebated the dollar for dollar amount of gas you spent.
+For example, if you spent $20 in gas to commit and reveal, you will be rebated $20 in $UMA tokens.
+Only votes that successfully revealed their vote will receive the rebate.
+It is important to note that, your vote does not have to be the correct to receive the gas rebate.

+If you would like to read more about the rebate program, we have an [article](https://medium.com/uma-project/voter-gas-fee-rebate-program-f9cce3391cb5) with more details